tarantool/doc/doc/enterprise/security.rst

 Audit log
 ---------

-Tarantool Enterprise has a built-in audit log that records events such as:
+Tarantool Enterprise Edition has a built-in audit log that records events such as:

 * authentication successes and failures
 * connection closures